Transcendental-Programmer/Hostel-Management-System/README.md

   - **Natural Language Processing (NLP)**: Leveraging libraries like TensorFlow.js or spaCy for text analysis and sentiment detection.

   - **Machine Learning Models**: Custom models for grievance categorization and predictive analytics using Python-based frameworks such as scikit-learn or TensorFlow.

+  - **Deep Learning Frameworks**: Utilizes transformer-based models like BERT or GPT for advanced sentiment and emotion analysis.

+  - **Knowledge Graph Tools**: Implements Neo4j or similar graph databases for constructing and managing knowledge graphs.

 ## Styling with Tailwind CSS